 10 3 * * * unison -batch -terse -contactquietly mirabel 2>&1

-Every now and then I will run unison without the -batch flag to make resolve any outstanding conflicts.
+Every now and then I will run unison without the -batch flag to resolve any outstanding conflicts.
 A conflict might happen if I edit a file on my laptop (jill) and on my desktop (feline) without bothering to synchronize inbetween.
-Resolution mode will let me see a diff and select which one I want to keep (or run a merge tool or whatever I like).
+Resolution mode will let me see a diff and select which one I want to keep (or run a merge tool or or abort the sync or whatever I like).

 I tend to sync Jill by hand.
 Actually I have two other machines which automatically get synced, but that is just more of the same.

 (An up-to-date version of this will be kept at Unison Backup Setup.)